Louis C.K. Apologizes for Sexual Harassment: Read His Full Statement

 "Thank you for reading."

+Pamela Adlon, Louis' longtime co-star and friend, released the following statement later Friday afternoon:

+"Hi.
+I'm here.
+I have to say something.
+It's so important.My family and I are devastated and in shock after the admission of abhorrent behavior by my friend and partner, Louis C.K.
+I feel deep sorrow and empathy for the women who have come forward.
+I am asking for privacy at this time for myself and my family.
+I am processing and grieving and hope to say more as soon as I am able."

-After the New York Times ran the expose, the comedian's film I Love You Daddy was indefinitely shelved.
+After The New York Times ran the expose, the comedian's film I Love You Daddy was indefinitely shelved.

 "The Orchard will not be moving forward with the release of I Love You, Daddy," the studio told E!
 News in a statement Friday.